Country _ Name

 Obligations and requirements to provide asset and portfolio management, or ancillary services described above

+UCITS and, in principle, AIF management requires authorisation as a portfolio management company.
 Portfolio management companies need to be licensed by the AMF, in accordance with article L.532-9 of the CMF.

-The said article defines portfolio management companies as any corporation that manages one of the following: UCITS (undertakings for collective investment in transferable securities), AIF (alternative investment funds), Foreign-
+The said article defines portfolio management companies as any corporation that manages one of the following: UCITS (undertakings for collective investment in transferable securities), AIF (alternative investment funds), Foreign-law based UCITS, Foreign-Law based AIF, other collective undertakings and fix certain conditions required to obtain the license.

-The AMF will review in particular the programme of operations required for each activity or service you intend to carry out or provide.
+The AMF will review in particular the program of operations required for each activity or service you intend to carry out or provide.
 It should be noted that it is by no means mandatory to use an external advisor to prepare applications and interact with the AMF, particularly as the AMF prefers company directors to be closely involved in the authorisation process.
 However, it is recommended that companies without the internal resources to ensure sufficient familiarity with the requirements of French regulations do use an external advisor.

 Following through, the AMF should verify that: